Manvithtech07/Forest-Fire-Detection-And-Prediction/README.md

-# Forest Fire Detection and Prediction using Satellite Imagery in Uttarakhand (Nainital Town)
+# Forest Fire Detection and Prediction using Satellite Imagery in Uttarakhand (Nainital District)

 **Project Status:** In Progress